 t is sometimes said that women exchange sex for love, and men exchange love for sex.
-Obviously, women are not men; and men are not women; thankfully, the sexes differ.
-Undoubtedly, men must be taught to love selflessly, to give of themselves without expecting anything in return, and women must be taught to be chaste, exhibiting a submissive demeanour.
-The Bible presents just such instruction in multiple instances.
+Obviously, women are not men; and men are not women.
+Thankfully, the sexes differ-dramatically!
+Undoubtedly, men must be taught to love selflessly, to give of themselves without expecting anything in return, and women must be taught to be chaste, exhibiting a godly demeanour.
+The Bible repeatedly presents just such instruction.